dy11/Graph/README.md

 generate graphs that have no cycles

-all you need to do is running command as follow：
+All you need to do is download the code and running the command as follow：

 javac korat_dy/korat_dy.java